A Note on Sharpened Singular Adams-Type Inequalities: The compact embedding result: Proof of Theorem

-which conclude the claim.
+which concludes the claim.
 It remains to check the compactness of the above embedding.
 To prove this, take a bounded sequence $\{v_k\}_k\subset E$, then one can find a subsequence $\{v_{k_j}\}_j$ and $v$ in $E$ satisfying